-The Narragansett Bay Section held a meeting on 27 February at the Atwood Grill in Johnston, Rhode Island.
-There were 28 members in attendance.
-Dennis M. Donovan of Coastal Inspection gave a talk on underwater inspection.
-John A. Stringer, an ASNT past president, was also in attendance.
+The Narragansett Bay Section held a meeting on 25 September at the Atwood Grill in Johnston, Rhode Island, with 28 members in attendance.
+ASNT Past President Robert A. Feole gave a talk titled “How an NDT Career Can Be Exciting and Profitable.”
+ASNT Past President John A. Stringer and Regional Director, Region 1, John P. Moran were both in attendance at the meeting.
 All attending enjoyed the talk and asked many questions.

-Pacific Northwest Section Chair Kathy L. Ferguson presents Richard H. Bossi with a certificate of appreciation and an ASNT pen and pencil set for his presentation at the Section’s 12 February meeting.
+Pacific Northwest Section Chair Kathy L. Ferguson (right) presents William H. Wahmuth with an ASNT pen and pencil set for speaking at the Section’s 10 September meeting.

 Greenville, South Carolina

 The Piedmont Section held a technical meeting with eight members in attendance on 19 September at the Local Cue in Greenville, South Carolina.
 Matt Ruggles of Applied Technical Services presented on computed tomography.
 The presentation included many images and videos of inspections of various parts.
 It included some of the newer capabilities that are available using modern systems and software.
 Ruggles spoke about the many different technical considerations involved for each individual setup, including the importance of understanding the customer’s needs, which in turn improves efficiency and the client relationship.

 The members also decided to support a charity for Christmas, and the group is considering the Toys for Tots program run by the US Marine Corps Reserve.
 The Section members also discussed the need for a unique Section logo.
 Members are encouraged to submit logo ideas (in any format).
 The member who submits a logo that is used will receive a $100 prize.